Dongjia0601/Software-Project/README.md

 ## Implemented but Not Working Properly

 *All implemented features are working properly.* There are no known bugs or incomplete features in the current implementation.
-The game has been thoroughly tested with 73 unit tests covering core logic, design patterns, and UI components.
+The game has been thoroughly tested with 80+ unit tests covering core logic, design patterns, refactoring improvements, and UI components.

 ## Features Not Implemented